 ParrallelDots is an applied AI research group and the sentiment analysis tool is just one of their services.
 Actually, their offering can be distinguished into Products, APIs and Plugins, which is where their sentiment analysis tool falls into.

-Their sentiment analysis API uses Long Short Term Memory (LSTM) algorithms to classify a text blob’s sentiment into positive and negative.
+Their sentiment analysis API uses Long Short Term Memory (LSTM) algorithms to classify a text blob’s sentiment into positive or negative.
 LSTMs model sentences as a chain of forget-remember decisions based on context.
 It is trained on social media data and news data differently for handling casual and formal language.

 This sentiment analysis tool works in 14 different languages.
 You can sign up for a free account and use a free forever plan which you can use to test their APIs, build MVPs or finish your personal projects.